 We can get monthly averages.
-The trend on the trails is generally upwards since June with the new Ara Hoki trail attracting more riders to the northern end of the park.
+The trend on the trails is generally upwards since June with the new Ara Hoki and Cash Flow trails attracting more riders to the northern end of the park.
 The wet spring had an affect during September.
-Highway to Hell and Mandatory PowerPlay are now equally popular to ride down and out of the park.
+Highway to Hell maybe overtaking Mandatory PowerPlay as the popular way to ride down and out of the park.

 Overall, lots of riders with heavy weekend use of the park has shown up in the past data with an average of an 80% increase in riders during October compared to September.
 What days are popular during the summer?

 For November to January 2018, Friday is the quietest day with an average of 16 trips/day on any one of the four trails with Sunday being the busiest with about 3 times that amount.